The American Chestnut Foundation National Office

 Jared joined TACF in January 2015 as the organization's new quantitative geneticist.
 Originally from Grand Rapids, Michigan, Jared earned an MS in botany and a Ph.D. in plant molecular and cellular biology from the University of Florida.
 His dissertation research studied the genetic enhancement of resin production in loblolly pine stems for use in liquid biofuels, which he successfully presented in November.
 Jared works extensively with the Meadowview Research Laboratory and commutes from Asheville.

 Satellite Forestry Office, Hope, IN

 Michael joined TACF in 2011 as Forester under a Conservation Innovation Grant (CIG), prior to which he was a reclamation specialist for Williams Forestry and Associates, supervising plantings on mined lands across Appalachia.
 While studying as an undergraduate at the University of Kentucky, Michael was hired by the Kentucky Chapter of TACF as an intern to help accelerate its breeding program and expand its public outreach.
 He held that position from 2004 to 2006 after which he was elected to serve as Vice President of the Kentucky Chapter from 2006 through 2010.
 In 2005, Michael helped spearhead the "father tree" breeding program by harvesting pollen from American chestnuts across the state and applying them to backcross chestnuts at TACF’s Meadowview Research Farms, a practice that was quickly adopted by many of the southern chapters.
-He continues to sit on the board as the Kentucky Chapter Secretary.
+He continues to sit on the Board of Directors for the Kentucky Chapter.
 Michael holds a BS in Biology from the University of Kentucky and is currently pursuing an MS in Forestry there.